 Choose ALUNBRIG® (brigatinib): A Well-Established Safety Profile Post-Crizotinib

-Safety and tolerability was studied in 219 patients with anaplastic lymphoma kinase (ALK)-positive metastatic non-small cell lung cancer (mNSCLC)1
+Safety and tolerability were studied in 219 patients with anaplastic lymphoma kinase (ALK)-positive metastatic non-small cell lung cancer (mNSCLC)1

 The safety of ALUNBRIG was evaluated in 219 patients with locally advanced or metastatic ALK+ NSCLC who received at least 1 dose of ALUNBRIG in ALTA after experiencing disease progression on crizotinib.